RoelofRuis/termites/readme.md

 The `termites` core module provides these basic building blocks.
 Optionally, you can use the debugging tools from `termites_dbg` and/or the web components provided in `termites_web`.

+### Development status
+The library API is currently still unstable and does not yet serve a v1.

 ## Examples

-See the [examples](termites/examples) folder for small example implementations.
+See the [examples](termites/examples) folder for example implementations.

 ## Module `termites`